Dense X Retrieval: What Retrieval Granularity Should We Use?: Introduction

-To validate the efficacy of using proposition as a retrieval unit for dense retrievers inference, we first process and index an English Wikipedia dump with all documents segmented into propositions, which we refer to as \datasetname.
-Then we conduct experiments on five different open-domain QA datasets and empirically compare the performance of six dual-encoder retrievers when Wikipedia is indexed by passage, sentence, and our proposed proposition.
-Our evaluation is twofold: we examine both the retrieval performance and the impact on downstream QA tasks.
-Notably, our findings indicate that proposition-based retrieval outperforms sentence and passage-based methods, especially in terms of generalization, as discussed in~\cref{sec:ir}.
+We conduct experiments on five different open-domain QA datasets and empirically compare the performance of four dual-encoder retrievers when Wikipedia is indexed by passages, sentences, and our proposed propositions.
+Notably, our findings indicate that proposition-based retrieval outperforms sentence and passage-based retrieval, especially in terms of generalization, as discussed in~\cref{sec:ir}.
 This suggests that propositions, being both compact and rich in context, enable dense retrievers to access precise information while maintaining adequate context.
-The average improvement over passage-based retrieval of Recall@20 is +10.1 on unsupervised dense retrievers and +2.2 on supervised retrievers.
-Furthermore, we observe a distinct advantage in downstream QA performance when using proposition-based retrieval, as elaborated in~\cref{sec:qa}.
-Given the often limited input token length in language models, propositions inherently provide a higher density of question-relevant information.
+The average improvement over passage-based retrieval of Recall@20 is \textbf{+10.1} on unsupervised dense retrievers and \textbf{+2.7} on supervised retrievers, \textit{even though these retrievers were directly trained on passage-level retrieval.} Furthermore, we observe a distinct advantage of proposition-based retrieval in downstream QA performance when using retrieval-augmented language models, as elaborated in ~\cref{sec:qa}.
+Retrieval by finer-grained units inherently provides a higher density of question-relevant information.
+This finding implies using finer-grained units in the prompts achieves the same performance with a shorter input length, and hence, a faster inference time.

-Our main contributions in the paper are: \begin{itemize}[leftmargin=*, itemsep=0em] \item {We propose using propositions as retrieval units when indexing a retrieval corpus to improve the dense retrieval performance. } \item {We introduce \datasetname, a processed English Wikipedia dump, where each page is segmented into multiple granularities: 100-word passages, sentences and propositions. } \item {We discover that retrieval by proposition outperforms passage or sentence retrieval in terms of generalization for passage retrieval and accuracy for downstream question-answering given the same input token limit.} \end{itemize}
+Our main contributions are: \begin{itemize}[leftmargin=*, itemsep=0em] \item {We provide a systemic study on how retrieval granularity impacts retrieval and downstream task performance.
+We observe that the retrieval units have a significant impact on performance.}

+\item {We introduce \datasetname, a processed English Wikipedia dump, where each page is segmented into multiple granularities: passages, sentences, and our proposed propositions. }

+\item {We propose retrieval by proposition as an alternative strategy, which achieves better retrieval and QA accuracy and generalization performance (with unsupervised retriever), compared to passage or sentence as retrieval unit. } \end{itemize}